 Chris Chambers: Yeah, I took it!
 I mean, you knew I took it.
 Teddy knew I took it.
 Everybody knew I took it.
 Even Vern knew it, I think.
 But maybe I was sorry and tried to give it back.

-In spite of its hardened skin, Stand By Me remains a joy to watch.
-Not only is it imbued with a sense of watercolour nostalgia, it is sharp and witty, tender and poignant, with some of the most fun and memorable dialogue of the decade.
+Such material has the potential to be even darker, but in spite of its hardened skin Stand By Me remains a joy to watch.
+It may have all the hallmarks of an author who specialises in horror, but whenever I return to it I do so with positivity.
+Not only is it imbued with a sense of watercolour nostalgia, it is sharp and witty, tender and poignant, with some of the most memorable and rewarding dialogue of the decade.
 Who can’t relate to inane discussions about their favourite cartoon characters, about choosing candy as your all time favourite meal or the first stirrings of a libido, and those rare moments of incalculable beauty that adulthood promises to deliver?

 Above all the turmoil and angst and desperation, those are the abiding memories I have of the movie, the ones that seem to shine through in spite of it all.
 Stand By Me is an often devastating film that highlights some of the most troublesome aspects of the human condition, but whenever I think of it I invariably think of those lighter moments, and they never fail to leave me smiling the way they did when I first discovered its magic, back when I was of a similar age and those characters spoke to me in a way that I can no longer fathom.